 People with missing teeth are more susceptible to jawbone atrophy, gum disease, and tooth decay.
-To prevent these oral health problems, your dentist can replace up to three missing teeth with a dental bridge.
-In most cases, the bridge consists of a row of false teeth that are held in place through the use of dental crowns that are placed over neighboring teeth.
+Your dentist can replace up to three missing teeth with a dental bridge to prevent these oral health problems.
+In most cases, the bridge consists of a row of false teeth left in place thanks to a series of dental crowns that go over neighboring teeth.
 This solution restores your ability to chew and speak.

 Looking for an Auburn dentist to repair your smile?
 Dr. Luminita Markham provides gentle, personalized care to each of her patients.
 With over twenty years of experience and continued education, you can trust Dr. Markham to give you a natural-looking, beautiful smile.

 Thanks to our in-office advanced dental technology, we can evaluate your mouth, prepare your teeth, take digital impressions, and craft and place your bridge in one just appointment.
 Contact us today at 530-507-8989 to get started.

 The four types of dental bridges we offer include the following.